Skip to main content

 Handling Refunds

-ZeroSettle can handle refunds across all platforms for both subscription and non-subscription products.
-As soon as ZeroSettle detects a refund, the CustomerInfo will be updated to reflect the correct entitlement status - no action required on your part!
+ZeroSettle handles refunds for both subscription and non-subscription products.
+As soon as a refund is processed, the entitlements will be updated to reflect the correct status — no action required on your part.
+The isActive property on the affected Entitlement will be set to false.